INTRODUCING LGBT+ SOCIALISTS

-Founded in 2018, our aims were to not only bring together and build an active campaigning nationwide network of LGBT+ members of the Labour Party, but to also provide a coordination platform for LGBT+ members of the party to organise & promote events, socials, policy forums, share speakers and give members a safe space community while also building links with the wider LGBT+ Community and community groups.
-Maintaining it via a completely grassroots led organisation that actively aims to promote education to raise consciousness for LGBT+ issues, while also trying to improve and democratise LGBT+ representation within the Party.
+Founded in 2018 originally under the name of Labour Party LGBT+ Network, our aims were to not only bring together and build an active campaigning nationwide network of socialist LGBT+ members of the Labour movement, but to also provide a coordination platform for those members to organise & promote events, socials, policy forums, share speakers and give members a safe space community while also building links with the wider LGBT+ Community and community groups.
+Maintaining it via a completely grassroots led organisation that actively aims to promote education to raise consciousness for LGBT+ issues, while also trying to improve and democratise LGBT+ representation within the Labour Party.

-We aim to take active steps to reach out to and organising alongside other under-represented communities, standing in solidarity with each other’s ongoing struggles and supporting the pushes for self-organised liberation structures within the Labour Party for our many minority demographics.
+We aim to take active steps to reach out to and organising alongside other under-represented communities, standing in solidarity with each other’s ongoing struggles and supporting the pushes for self-organised liberation structures within the movement for our many minority demographics.

 We also believe in actively supporting workers and the struggles of working-class communities, and recognise the importance of grassroots organising towards building and transforming the labour movement, such as supporting the campaigns to repeal all anti-union laws.
 We as organisation have also made a point of visibly showing solidarity to workers in dispute and regularly stand together in solidarity on the picket lines.
 Our issues are intertwined; we are a collective work force and must always stand staunchly together.